The LOC (Liquid Oil Cream) Method moisturizes natural hair in 3 simple step.

 What is the Liquid Oil Cream Method or LOC Method

 The Liquid Oil Cream Method or L.O.C method is a technique for moisturizing hair.
-It consist of hydrating the hair with water or a water-based product which is your liquid, sealing in the moisture with oil and then applying a cream product to close the hair cuticle which prevents moisture loss.
+It consists of hydrating the hair with water or a water-based product which is your liquid, sealing in the moisture with oil and then applying a cream product to close the hair cuticle which prevents moisture loss.

 Many women with natural hair have found great success with this method.
 This is completely understandable.
 It really makes sense.